Delivering on our mission to promote a trusted internet for Canadians

 A message from CIRA's president and CEO:

-Byron Holland, President and chief executive officer
+Byron Holland, president and CEO,

 Canadian Internet Registration Authority